Caitlin's Way: Secondary characters

 Jordan Clarke is one of Caitlin's friends.
 We meet him in Season 1.
 Jordan loves to play basketball and he's good at rapping.
 Jordan became hooked on rap when he went to a football game with his mom when he was five.
-Jordan saw some break dancers during half time so he jumped out of his seat and tried to mimick their moves.
+Jordan saw some break dancers during half time so he jumped out of his seat and tried to mimic their moves.
 Then Jordan fell and knocked out three of his teeth.
 He wants to be a rapper when he grows up.
 In "The Present Part 2" at school the next day when it seems that Caitlin's going to lose Bandit forever Jordan performs a Birthday Rap that he wrote for Caitlin to cheer her up.